 We couldn’t leave the singer of “Summer of ’69” off of this list.

-Bryan Adams was born on Nov.
-5, 1959, in Kingston, Ontario.
+Bryan Adams is from Kingston, Ontario.
 Adams has been producing top music since “Lonely Nights” came out in 1982, quickly following that up with “Straight from the Heart,” “Cuts Like a Knife” and “This Time” a year later.

 In fact, the hits just kept coming.
 He ended up with 10 top-20 hits from 1983-87.
 But it was 1991 when his top song, “(Everything I Do) I Do It for You” came out; it topped the charts in no fewer than 16 countries.